Scrubwren-Art/Dragon-Radar/README.md

 # DragonFinder

 A prop replica of the Dragon Radar from _Dragon Ball Z_, built on an ESP32-S3 with a 480x480 RGB LCD display.
-The radar displays a rotating grid with animated target detection, gyroscope-based heading tracking, and buzzer feedback when targets are detected.
+The radar displays a grid detecting up to 7 bluetooth devices, tracking based on signal strength, and zoom functionality.

 Most of the driver and peripheral code is derived from the example code provided in the [Waveshare ESP32-S3-LCD-2.8C wiki](https://www.waveshare.com/wiki/ESP32-S3-LCD-2.8C).